vishrutkohli/mailman3/src/mailman/commands/docs/members.rst

 Managing members
 ================

-The ``bin/mailman members`` command allows a site administrator to display, add, and remove members from a mailing list.
+The ``mailman members`` command allows a site administrator to display, add, and remove members from a mailing list.
 ::